Security Research

 3.1.
 Storing The Payload

-The whole exploitation process starts with the article created_by_alias field which is the Created by Alias metadata field for articles.
-It lets an author display another author name instead of the account name.
+The exploitation process starts with the article created_by_alias field, which is the Created by Alias metadata field for articles.
+It lets an author display another author's name instead of the account name.
 A user with enough content permissions, for example the Publisher role with core.create and core.edit.state privileges, can create a published article and set this field.
-If the user cannot publish directly, the value can still become a second-order payload, but it needs another workflow step where someone publishes or indexes the content.
+If the user cannot publish directly, the value can still become a second-order payload, but it needs another workflow step where another authorized user publishes or indexes the content.

 Publisher article form with the SQLi payload in Created by Alias